Bogdan-uas/nodejs-hw-mongodb/README.md

 ![Image](https://github.com/user-attachments/assets/676a69ae-808d-4b2f-a1f9-4fbf5054eef2)

-You will receive here also accessToken, so you need here also that code, that you have written into login-request:
+You will receive here also accessToken, so you need here that code, that you have written into login-request:

 ![Image](https://github.com/user-attachments/assets/80a1dd02-dab3-4c2a-853f-cef31edef592)